TheLazyFerret/interpreter-rs/README.md

 Does not support inline comments.

+I am not glad at all with the implementation, due that in order to find the labels I need to watch all the document, feels like cheating :\(

 ### Labels
 Labels are set with ```@[A-Z]```.
 You can use any name that contains only caps letters.